 - a.
 The DUT may discard any tagged frame larger than the maxUntaggedFrameSize of 1518 bytes.
-The DUT may not transmit untagged frames, in respond to the test frame, greater than maxUntaggedFrameSize. - b.
+The DUT may not transmit untagged frames, in response to the test frame, greater than maxUntaggedFrameSize.
+The DUT should report such frames to the LLC sublayer as frameTooLong errors. - b.
 The DUT may discard any untagged frame larger than the maxUntaggedFramesSize and the qTagPrefixSize combined.
-The DUT may not transmit tagged frames, in respond to the test frame, greater than maxUntaggedFrameSize + qTagPrefixSize. - c.
+The DUT may not transmit tagged frames, in response to the test frame, greater than maxUntaggedFrameSize + qTagPrefixSize.
+The DUT should report such frames to the LLC sublayer as frameTooLong errors. - c.
 The DUT should discard or truncate and reply to the 1522 byte frame. - d.
 The reception of test frames should not affect the reception of the valid request frames.

-• If the DUT supports a proprietary frame size (Jumbo frames) greater than the maximum permitted frame size, it should be disable before this test is performed.
+• If the DUT supports a proprietary frame size (Jumbo frames) greater than the maximum permitted frame size, it should be disabled before this test is performed.